All-or-nothing Norris Takes Sprint Pole In Rain Chaos At Chinese GP - UrduPoint

 Formula One is back in China for the first time since 2019, when Hamilton won.

 A big crowd at the Shanghai International Circuit let out a huge roar when their hometown hero Zhou Guanyu made it into the third qualifying session.
-He will start Saturday morning's sprint from 10th for Sauber.
+He will start Saturday's sprint from 10th for Sauber.

 The 24-year-old Zhou was elevated to F1 in 2022, but has had to wait till his third season to make his home debut because of the pandemic.